spinjet/pdopt-code/docs/index.md

 This software was developed within [Project FutPrInt50](https://futprint50.eu/), with EU Horizon 2020 Grant No. 875551.
 The authors wants to thank all the researchers in the project who cotnributed with their input to shape the framework.

+## Licensing

+Copyright (c) 2021 Cranfield University.
+This software is released under the permissive MIT License.

 ## References

 - Spinelli A., Balaghi Enalou H., Zaghari B., Kipouros T., and Laskaridis P. (2022).
 "Application of Probabilistic Set-Based Design Exploration on the Energy Management of a Hybrid-Electric Aircraft".
 Aerospace, vol. 9, no. 3: 147. [link](https://doi.org/10.3390/aerospace9030147)